kubedb/docs/docs/guides/postgres/initialization/wal/replay_from_minio.md

 / # exit
 ```

-Now, we are ready to proceed for rest of the tutorial.
+Now, we are ready to proceed to the rest of the tutorial.

 > Note: YAML files used in this tutorial are stored in [docs/examples/postgres](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/postgres) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).